EU to Ban Facial Recognition for About 3 to 5 Years

 The EU’s executive will seek feedback on its white paper before announcing any final decision, said officials.

-The U.S. government earlier this month released a statement that regulatory guidelines on artificial intelligence were intended to limit authorities’ overreach and urged Europe not to make use of aggressive approaches.
+Earlier this month, the U.S. government released a statement that regulatory guidelines on artificial intelligence were intended to limit authorities’ overreach.
+It urged Europe not to make use of aggressive approaches.

 How does live facial recognition technology work professionally?

-Here we’ll discuss some basic methods in which the technology work.
+Here, we’ll discuss some basic methods in which the technology works.

 1) Faces in existing police photos mapped by the software.